Bayesian clustering of high-dimensional data via latent repulsive mixtures: Methodology

 \subsection{The APPLAM model}

-The model we propose, called anisotropic repulsive point process latent mixture model, denoted APPLAM as mentioned before, assumes likelihood \eqref{eq:lamb_general}.
+The anisotropic repulsive point process latent mixture model proposed here, denoted APPLAM as mentioned before, assumes likelihood \eqref{eq:lamb_general}.
 We complete the prior specification as follows.
-We assume that $\{\mu_1, \ldots, \mu_m\}$ is an anisotropic DPP conditioned on $m \geq 1$, i.e. it has a density with respect to a unit-rate Poisson point process on a compact $R \subset \mathbb R^d$ given by
+First, following common practice in mixture models, conditional to $\{\mu_1, \ldots, \mu_m\}$, indeed conditionally only to $m$, we assume